TheFieryMoth/aneurysm/_sources/yolo.md

 `/data/aneurysm/hakimi93/CamdenAneurysmProjectInference/scripts/get_iou_scores.py`

-Simply find the variable named `predlist` (at the very bottom) and change the directory that leads to my labels to the directory that leads to your labels.
+Copy it over and find the variable named `preddur` (at the very bottom) and change the directory that leads to my labels to the directory that leads to your labels.

-Then, run the script and you will get the average IoU scores for ascending, descending, and total.
+Then, run the script and you will get the average IoU score.
+It should be somewhere at or above 0.9 for this dataset.